pettni/jpsl/README.md

  - Flexible interface by implementing a custom ```bool state_valid(const JPSL::Point &)``` function
  - Forced neighbors are identified by solving a local shortest-path problem, leading to maximal pruning
+ - Solutions to local shortest-path problems are stored in a lookup table for speed

 # Compilation and Installation